8 February 2019

 There are currently a lot of uncertainties, but be assured that anything that has already been accrued by way of pension, and continues to be accrued until any changes are made, is protected.

-We cannot predict what will happen next: whether the Government’s application to appeal will be accepted, or how they will choose to deal with the potential outcomes of the case.
-We were in the process of getting legal advice following the CoA ruling, but the cost cap announcement has changed the situation significantly.
+We cannot predict what will happen next: whether the Government’s application to appeal will be accepted, or how they will choose to deal with the potential outcomes of the case. , but the cost cap announcement has changed the situation significantly.

 We need to consider all possibilities, one of which could be the removal by the Government of transitional protections from a future date, but before April 2022 when they are due to come to an end.
 This is a very complicated situation with a number of possible outcomes, and we are working hard to gain further insight and provide further guidance as soon as we can.

 We understand people’s frustrations and concerns, but it would be irresponsible of us to speculate and provide guidance based on guesswork about the eventual outcome.
 Currently, our recommendation to members is to not rush into taking decisions and/or actions.
 The police pension schemes remain better than alternatives.

 Our understanding is that those representing the police pension challenge group are inviting officers who are not currently signed up with them to do so now.
 Our advice is to wait.
 The Government’s recent moves suggest that it is planning to take action across the public sector.
 This means it is possible that only the judges’ and firefighters’ cases will be heard in court, as the police pension challenge case has been stayed.
 In those circumstances, any remedy will cover all impacted members.